Struggling to get interviews?

-Including an address on your resume used to be standard practice because employers would reach out to applicants via physical mail.
+Including an address on your resume used to be a standard requirement because employers would reach out to applicants via physical mail.
+Today, however, most employers handle hiring communication digitally, so they don’t need to know your full postal address.

-Reasons to include your address on a resume
+Exceptions: When to put your address on your resume

-Although it’s not necessary to list your address on your resume, there are a couple of situations when you still might do it.
-Here are two:
+Although it’s not necessary to list your address on your resume, there are a couple of situations where including a full address is appropriate.

 One reason to include an address on your resume is if the employer specifically requests it.